LukeTheHecker/octopus/issues_and_features.md

 ## I1: Quit Button dysfunctional
 ### Description
 When pressing quit the program halts and throws an error that some connection is not correct.

+## F3: Folder structure
+Separate code repository from general files like you do for a python package.